 In order to explain what graded multiple is, it is first necessary to understand how selectors are arranged with respect to each other and how their banks are wired.
-In stepby-step central offices each selector frame is arranged to mount 16 shelves of 20 selectors each, making a total of 320 selectors per frame.
+In step-by-step central offices each selector frame is arranged to mount 16 shelves of 20 selectors each, making a total of 320 selectors per frame.
 Each selector frame consists of two bays, each mounting 8 shelves of 20 selectors each.
 The 20 selectors on each shelf are arranged in two groups of 10 selectors each.
 Each selector in a group of 10 has its banks multipled directly to the banks of every other selector in the group.
 Each group of 10 selectors in addition has its banks wired to a long terminal strip which is mounted in the center of the frame between the two bays of selectors.
 (See Figures 25, 26 and 27).
 Since there are 32 groups of 10 selectors each mounted on the frame, there are 32 of these terminal strips mounted one directly below the other down the center portion of a fully equipped frame.
-Each terminal strip therefore represents the 100 terminals of 10 selectors multipled to-gether and these terminal strips are so arranged that each terminal, by means of an insulated vertical wire strap may be wired to the corresponding terminal of the terminal strip of any or all groups of 10 selectors with those of any other group or groups as required.
+Each terminal strip therefore represents the 100 terminals of 10 selectors multipled together and these terminal strips are so arranged that each terminal, by means of an insulated vertical wire strap may be wired to the corresponding terminal of the terminal strip of any or all groups of 10 selectors on the frame.
+It is thus possible to multiple the banks of any one group of 10 selectors with those of any other group or groups as required.
 In addition to the bank terminal strips, the distributing terminal assembly bay includes two vertical rows of terminal strips on which switchboard cable to other frames is terminated.
 These outgoing circuits are associated with terminals on the bank terminal strips by means of jumper wires.

 It does not always follow that the number of trunks to be considered in estimating traffic will be in multiples of 10.
 For example, cases may occur where 40 selectors are required to have access to a total of 13 trunks on a given level.
 In cases of this type graded multiple is used.
 In graded multiple certain trunks are termed first choice trunks and are not multipled together through all the groups of 10 selectors.
-If it is desirable to multiple the ten terminals of a given level of four different groups of 10 selectors each, on 13 trunks, one trunk will be connected to the first terminal of each group and these terminals will not be multipled together and connected to 9 trunks.
+If it is desirable to multiple the ten terminals of a given level of four different groups of 10 selectors each, on 13 trunks, one trunk will be connected to the first terminal of each group and these terminals will not be multipled together.
+The remaining 9 terminals of each of the four groups will be multipled together and connected to 9 trunks.
 Each group will then have one trunk which it alone uses and nine which it uses in common with three other groups.
 In graded multiple terms, the first trunks are termed "individual" trunks, while the remaining trunks are referred to as "common" since they are offered for the common use of all the selectors in all four groups.